joemmile/roi_generator/README.md

 ```
 ./run_parallel NSample Seed numberofObjetives
 ```
-where "NSample" is the size of sample, "Seed" is a seed (Integer), and "numberOfObjetives" is the number of objectives to the problems
+where "NSample" is the size of sample, "Seed" is a seed (Integer) and "numberOfObjetives" is the number of objectives to the problems

 #DTLZ test problems in sequential execution to get optimal fronts without preferences (Windows)
 First, the file ".c" must be compilated for the execution in Windows OS.